Nisarga15/Stackblitx/README.md

 **📄 Notes**
 This repository is for educational and practice purposes.
 Code may be minimal and focused on understanding concepts rather than production use.

+**📄 Notes**
+This repository is for educational and practice purposes.